PASTA-ELN/pasta-eln/docs/source/dataverse_integration.rst

 The main intend behind this integration is to bring data `FAIR-ness <https://dataverse.org/presentations/fair-data-management-and-fair-data-sharing>`_ in the PASTA Application and to provide a way for users to make their data available to other researchers.

 PASTA projects will be packaged as part of the ELN file and uploaded to the dataverse instance.
 User can configure the number of parallel uploads and the number of items to be packaged as part of the ELN file.
 Also the user can configure the metadata used for the creation of datasets in the dataverse instance.
 Once the required configuration is done, the user can start uploading the PASTA projects to the dataverse instance.
-There is also a possibility to upload mutliple projects at a time.
+There is also a possibility to upload multiple projects at a time.
 Make sure to configure at least the minimal set of metadata (subject, author, dataset contact & dataset description) required for the dataverse upload.
 Otherwise the upload will lead to an appropriate error message.

 An individual upload process will be composed of the following steps:

 - *Generate ELN file for the project*
 - *Create a dataset in dataverse*
-- *Publich the dataset in dataverse with the metadata configured by the user*
+- *Publish the dataset in dataverse with the metadata configured by the user*
 - *Upload the ELN file to the published dataset*